samuelchiang/auto_tank/README.md

 	```

 2. Calibration procedure:
-	1. The pH probe is first washed with ordinary cold water, then blotted with tissue paper (do not use rough toilet paper), do not rotate it, otherwise it will permanently damage the probe coating, seriously affecting the accuracy!
+	1. The pH probe is first washed with ordinary cold water, then blotted with tissue paper (do not use rough toilet paper), do not rotate it, otherwise, it will permanently damage the probe coating, seriously affecting the accuracy!
 	2. Browse Node-RED > PH Calibration tab
 	3. Put the probe into the pH7 calibration solution and wait at least 1.5cm for 20 seconds, then click the box on the left side of cmd_ph7cal.
-After 10 Second, the average value V1 will be automatically obtained.
+After 10 seconds, the average value V1 will be automatically obtained.
 	4. Put the probe into the pH10 calibration solution and wait at least 1.5cm for 20 seconds.
 Then click the box on the left side of cmd_ph10cal.
-10 Second automatically obtains the average value V2, which is done.
+After 10 seconds, the average value V2 will be automatically obtained, which the calibration is done.
 	5. The calibration order of pH7 and pH10 cannot be reversed.
 The two calibrations must be completed at one time, otherwise please restart ESP8266.
-	6. The Calibration result can be seen by the Node-RED debug message, with MQTT topic 'event/dev1' , in my case
+	6. The Calibration result can be seen by the Node-RED debug message, with MQTT topic 'event/dev1', in my case
 	```
 	{ "id":"dev1", "ts":"20:41:36", "voltage7":593.32, "voltage10":1008.61, "ph_slope":"0.007247947", "ph_offset":"2.699647957”}
 	```
-	7. The data can also be seen by the Node-RED debug message, with MQTT topic 'data/dev1' , in my case
+	7. The data can also be seen by the Node-RED debug message, with MQTT topic 'data/dev1', in my case
         ```
         { "id":"dev1", "temp":23.75, "ph":8.36, "voltage":781.42}
         ```